neilabenlakhal/javascript-beginners-tutorial/README.md

 ---------------------

 - JavaScript is `1 of the 3 core language/layers` of web...(HTML, CSS & JavaScript)
-- JavaScript is one of the most popular, widely used, lightweight scripting programming language
-- JavaScript is an `Open Source`, `Cross-Platform`, and `Browser-based Client-Side (user computer)` programming language of the web
 - JavaScript is a dynamic computer programming language.
 It is an `interpreted (translated)` programming language with `object-oriented capabilities`
-- JavaScript is officially maintained by `ECMA (European Computer Manufacturers Association) as ECMAScript`
-- ECMAScript 6 (or `ES6` or ECMAScript 2015) is the latest major version of the ECMAScript standard
 - JavaScript is case sensitive language

 > **Note**: <br/>